argosphil/dangit/README.md

 network.
 So it's "directed acyclic networks for git", but you can still pronounce it "dangit".

+It's also meant to visualize explicit and implicit dependency graphs among git commits, whether you want to modify them or not.

 Git has a linear commit history: every commit can, in theory, depend on changes made by every preceding commit, and there is absolutely no infrastructure reflecting that that's actually a rare special